planetoftheweb/angularregistration/README.md

 	- [git](http://git-scm.com/)
  	- [gulp](http://gulpjs.com/)
 2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/planetoftheweb/angularregistration.git`
-3. CD to the folder `cd angulardata`
+3. CD to the folder `cd angularregistration`
 4. Run `> npm install` to install the project dependencies

 For more help setting up a comprehensive Gulp.js workflow, check out [Web Project Workflows with Gulp.js, Git, and Browserify](http://www.lynda.com/Web-Web-Design-tutorials/Web-Project-Workflows-Gulpjs-Git-Browserify/154416-2.html).